Small UX Optimizations

-1. Reduce Loading Times
+1. Reduce load times

-2. Visible Calls-to-Action (CTAs)
+2. Visible Calls to Action (CTAs)

 3. Readability and Typography